Curd (Amul) (1 Serving), Sambar (1 Cup) and Japanese Red Rice (1 Cup)

 Stay Hydrated

-Engage in light physical activities, like a walk, after meals.
-This can help your body use glucose more efficiently.
+Engage in light physical activity, like a short walk, after your meal to help improve glucose metabolism.

 metabolic